MicrosoftDocs/microsoft-authentication-library-for-python/msal-python-conceptual/advanced/msal-python-adfs-support.md

 # Active Directory Federation Services support in MSAL for Python

-Active Directory Federation Services (AD FS) in Windows Server enables you to add OpenID Connect and OAuth 2.0 based authentication and authorization to your apps by using the Microsoft Authentication Library (MSAL) for Python.
+Active Directory Federation Services (AD FS) in Windows Server enables you to add OpenID Connect and Open Authorization (OAuth) 2.0 based authentication and authorization to your apps by using the Microsoft Authentication Library (MSAL) for Python.
 Using the MSAL for Python library, your app can authenticate users directly against AD FS.
 For more information about scenarios, see [AD FS Scenarios for Developers](/windows-server/identity/ad-fs/ad-fs-development).

 There are usually two ways of authenticating against AD FS:

 - MSAL Python talks to Microsoft Entra ID, which itself is federated with other identity providers.
 The federation happens through AD FS.
 MSAL Python connects to Microsoft Entra ID, which signs in users that are managed in Microsoft Entra ID (managed users) or users managed by another identity provider such as AD FS (federated users).
 MSAL Python doesn't know that a user is federated.
 It simply talks to Microsoft Entra ID.
 The [authority](/azure/active-directory/develop/msal-client-application-configuration#authority) you use in this case is the usual authority (authority host name + tenant, common, or organizations).
 - MSAL Python talks directly to an AD FS authority.
 This is only supported by AD FS 2019 and later.

 ## Connect to Active Directory federated with AD FS